Sint-Eloois-Winkel Sport: History

 Sint-Eloois-Winkel made its debut in Belgian Fourth Division with a fifth place.
 The second season was more difficult, but in its third season in Fourth Division, the club finished third and was allowed to go to the play-offs for the first time.
 Verbroedering Meerhout proved too strong there.
 The club also held its own in the following seasons and usually ended in upper half of the league table.
 In 2007, Winkel Sport finished second and therefore qualified for play-offs again.
 After a win against K. Lyra, they were eliminated this time by La Louvière.
 In 2008, they ended up at the top again.
 Winkel Sport had finished with the same number of points as SC Wielsbeke, but with a worse goal difference.
 Wielsbeke thus became champion, Sint-Eloois-Winkel missed out on the title, but again qualified for play-offs.
 After a win over Sporting Hasselt, however, they were also eliminated there again, this time by RFC Union La Calamine.
 In 2008–09, Winkel Sport competed for the title for the third year in a row, but for the third time in a row they ended in second place.
 And as with the previous years, this time too, it was not possible to force promotion through the play-offs.
 This time, the team was eliminated by Sporting Hasselt.

 In 2014, the club won in the final play-off round against OMS Ingelmunster and KVK Westhoek, but lost to KSC Grimbergen.
 However, due to the bankruptcy of RWDM Brussels, an extra place in Belgian Third Division became available, so that Sint-Eloois-Winkel Sport reached promotion nonetheless.

 In April 2019, Sint-Eloois-Winkel Sport won promotion to the Belgian First Amateur Division after finishing first in their division.

+In October 2023, it was announced that the first team of Sint-Eloois-Winkel Sport would disband at the end of the season.
+The team played in the Belgian National Division 1, the highest amateur football division, and the third tier of Belgian football.
+With the departure of chairman and main sponsor Geert Cool, the club could no longer sustain itself financially.
+Moving forward, Sint-Eloois-Winkel Sport would continue with its second team in the Third Provincial C division and its youth teams.